-Packaging and Labeling Pre-Approval- Prior to a marijuana product being sold at a Marijuana Establishment, a licensee or license applicant may submit an application, in a form and manner determined by the Commission, for packaging and label approval to the Commission.
-The Commission may charge a fee for packaging and labeling pre-approval.
-The packaging and labeling pre-approval process shall in no way substitute for compliance with 935 CMR 500.105(4) through (6).
+Packaging and Labeling Pre-approval

+Prior to a marijuana product being sold at our facility, as a licensee we may submit an application in a form and manner determined by the Commission, for packaging and label approval to the Commission.
+The commission may charge a fee for packaging and labeling preapproval.
+The packaging and labeling pre-approval shall in no way substitute for compliance with 935 CMR 500.105(4) through (6).